top of page

 Day 5

-As the sun rises across Marrakech on the final day, we will have our breakfast in the Riad before having spare time to do as you please.
-Options can include exploring the local souks, hot air balloon rides, quad biking, or simply kicking back and relaxing before being transferred back to the airport for our journey home in the late afternoon...with new hiking buddies & life long memories.
+As the sun rises across Marrakech on the final day, we will have our breakfast in the hotel before being transferred back to the airport for our journey home in the late afternoon...with new hiking buddies & life long memories.

 Mount Toubkal, Morocco: Tours